-This bill, HB 1820-FN, proposes a comprehensive restructuring of the Education Freedom Account (EFA) program by shifting oversight from scholarship organizations to the Department of Education.
-Key changes include defining "Commissioner" as the head of the Department of Education and replacing "scholarship organization" with "department" in relation to fund allocation for qualifying education expenses.
-The bill also repeals and reenacts certain definitions, such as the "State board" as the state board of education, and delineates the Department's responsibilities in managing the EFA program.
-Additionally, it introduces new provisions for a standardized application process, requiring parents to sign compliance agreements and allowing unused EFA funds to roll over with specific limits.
+This bill proposes a comprehensive overhaul of the Education Freedom Account (EFA) program by transferring its administration from scholarship organizations to the Department of Education.
+Key changes include redefining "Commissioner" as the head of the Department of Education and replacing "scholarship organization" with "department" in relation to fund allocation for qualifying education expenses.
+The bill also repeals and reenacts certain definitions, such as the "State board" being defined as the state board of education, and delineates the Department's responsibilities in managing the EFA program.

 Statutes affected: Introduced: 194-F:1, 194-F:2, 194-F:5, 194-F:6, 194-F:9